This section describes in details the options available when using the Neo4j import tool to import data from CSV files.

 \44is equivalent to

 \.
 For example,

 ".
 You cannot escape using

 20Gfor 20 gigabyte.
 It can also be specified as a percentage of the available memory, e.g.

 truefor SSDs, large raid arrays and network-attached storage.

 |Heap size for the import|

-You want to set the heap size to a relevant value for the import.
+You want to set the maximum heap size to a relevant value for the import.

 This is done by defining the

-You control the location of the log file with the --report-file option.
+The location of the import log file can be controlled using the --report-file option.